HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

   sql_file="TODO.sql",
 ) }}

-In 2022, the adoption of the Permissions Policy saw a significant relative increase of 85%.
+In 2022, the adoption of the `Permissions Policy` header saw a significant relative increase of 85%.
 However, from 2022 to this year, the growth rate has drastically slowed to just 1.3%.
-This is expected, as the Permissions Policy was only introduced in 2021 in Chromium-based browsers under its current name, leading to an initial spike in adoption.
+This is expected, as the Permissions Policy header was only introduced in 2021 and still solely supported by Chromium-based browsers under its current name, leading to an initial spike in adoption.

 <figure>
   <table>